 The desire for sex, also known as libido, changes throughout a person's life.
-Sometimes, this change can be due to a small issue like lack of sleep, while other times, it can be caused by a severe problem like a hormone imbalance.
+Sometimes, this change can be due to a minor issue, such as a lack of sleep, while at other times, it can be caused by a more severe problem, like a hormone imbalance.
 Whatever the reason, fixing it can help a man get his sex drive back.

 In this article, we will discuss common causes of low sex drive.
 But first, let's understand what a low sex drive is.